1dollarsteak/1dollarsteak.github.io/_posts/2020-04-29-OpenBSD cat.c.md

 ### void cook_buf(FILE *fp)
 I've decided to place cook_buf at the end, because of it's size and because it's the most complex function inside cat.
 The function is responsible for every behavior that can be controlled with flags.
-To summarize (in short, for full description see: [cat(1)](https://man.openbsd.org/cat.1)) this covers:
+To summarize (in short, for the full description see: [cat(1)](https://man.openbsd.org/cat.1)), this covers:
 1. -b: Number the lines, but don't count blank lines.
 2. -e: Print a dollar sign (‘$’) at the end of each line.
 3. -n: Number the output lines, starting at 1.